-Argument Description

-sip-whitelist alias <sip alias="" file="" whitelist=""></sip> Specifies an alias of the whitelist file.

-add callerid <caller id=""></caller> Adds a single caller ID entry to a whitelist.
+Argument Description sip-whitelist alias <sip alias="" file="" whitelist=""></sip> Specifies an alias of the whitelist file. add callerid <caller id=""></caller> Adds a single caller ID entry to a whitelist.
 Specify up to 64 alphanumeric characters.

-The supported characters include:

-• lower case alphabetic, a-z

-• upper case alphabetic, A-Z

-• numeric, 0-9

-• hyphen, -

-• underscore,

-• period, .

-• exclamation, !

-• tilde, ~

-• open bracket, (

-close bracket,)

-• asterisk,

-• ampersand, &

-• equals sign, =

-• plus sign, +

-• dollar sign, \$

-• comma, ,

-• semi-colon, ;

-• question mark, ?

-• forward slash, /

-Argument Description at sign, @ For example: (config) # apps sip-whitelist alias sip-scp add callerid 302701237777777 add id-range <id-range></id-range> Adds the range of caller-ids to the whitelist entries from the given start range to the end range.
+The supported characters include: • lower case alphabetic, a-z • upper case alphabetic, A-Z • numeric, 0-9 • hyphen, - • underscore, • period, . • exclamation, ! • tilde, ~ • open bracket, (• close bracket,) • asterisk, • ampersand, & • equals sign, = • plus sign, + • dollar sign, \$ • comma, , • semi-colon, ; • question mark, ? • forward slash, / • at sign, @ For example: (config) # apps sip-whitelist alias sip-scp add callerid 302701237777777 add id-range <id-range></id-range> Adds the range of caller-ids to the whitelist entries from the given start range to the end range.
 The start and the end range must contain a maximum of 64 numeric characters.
-The supported characters include: • numeric, 0-9 • range, For example: (config) # apps sip-whitelist alias sip-scp add id-range 123456700123456750 add ip-addr <ip-address></ip-address> Adds a valid IPv4/IPv6 address to the whitelist entries.
-IP address must be a valid single: • IPv4 address • IPv6 address For example: create (config) # apps sip-whitelist alias sip-scp add ip-addr 192.168.1.1 Creates a new whitelist.
+The supported characters include: • numeric, 0-9

+Argument Description • range, For example: (config) # apps sip-whitelist alias sip-scp add id-range 123456700123456750 add ip-addr <ip-address></ip-address> Adds a valid IPv4/IPv6 address to the whitelist entries.
+IP address must be a valid single: • IPv4 address • IPv6 address For example: (config) # apps sip-whitelist alias sip-scp add ip-addr 192.168.1.1 create Creates a new whitelist.
 For example: (config) # apps sip-whitelist alias sip-scp create To create a whitelist, refer to How to Create a Whitelist.

-Description Specifies actions for delete as follows: • all-Deletes all whitelist entries.
-This deletes all caller ID entries, up to 500,000. • callerid-Deletes a single caller ID entry from a whitelist.
-When using delete all to delete a whitelist, unlike destroy , you do not have to delete the whitelist maps, the GigaSMART operation, or disassociate the GigaSMART group from the whitelist.
-Examples: (config) # apps sip-whitelist alias sip-scp delete callerid 302701237777777 (config) # apps sip-whitelist alias sip-scp delete all Destroys a whitelist.
-For example: (config) # apps sip-whitelist alias sip-scp destroy When using destroy to delete a whitelist, unlike delete all , you must first delete the whitelist maps, the GigaSMART operation, and disassociate the GigaSMART group from the whitelist before deleting the whitelist.
-For the procedure to destroy the whitelist, refer to How to Destroy a Whitelist.
-Specifies actions for fetch as follows: add-Downloads a whitelist file from a specified URL and path.
+Argument Description delete <all <caller="" callerid="" id="" ="">></all> all-Deletes all whitelist entries.
+This deletes all caller ID entries, up to 500,000. callerid-Deletes a single caller ID entry from a whitelist.
+When using delete all to delete a whitelist, unlike destroy, you do not have to delete the whitelist maps, the GigaSMART operation, or disassociate the GigaSMART group from the whitelist.
+Examples: (config) # apps sip-whitelist alias sip-scp delete callerid 302701237777777 (config) # apps sip-whitelist alias sip-scp delete all destroy Destroys a whitelist.
+For example: (config) # apps sip-whitelist alias sip-scp destroy When using destroy to delete a whitelist, unlike delete all, you must first delete the whitelist maps, the GigaSMART operation, and disassociate the GigaSMART group from the whitelist before deleting the whitelist.
+For the procedure to destroy the whitelist, refer to How to Destroy a Whitelist. fetch <add delete="" =""> <url a="" file="" for="" sip="" whitelist=""></url></add> add-Downloads a whitelist file from a specified URL and path.
 Use this parameter to add up to 20,000 caller IDs. delete-Deletes the caller ID entries, located in the whitelist file at the specified URL and path, from the whitelist on the node.
 Use this option to delete up to 20,000 caller IDs.
 For both add and delete, whitelist files must adhere to the following: The caller IDs in whitelist files must be distinct entries, with one caller ID on each line of a file.
 In a whitelist file, use only the carriage return (newline) to separate caller ID entries.
 Do not use any characters, such as commas or colons, to separate caller ID entries in whitelist files.
 Each whitelist file can contain a maximum of 20,000 entries.
 Whitelist files must have a filename with a .txt suffix.
+To fetch a specified whitelist file from a location, use one of the following formats: